 The presentation elements are divided into two classes.
-Token elements represent individual symbols, names, numbers, labels, etcetera.
-In general, tokens can have only characters and mchar elements as content.
-The only exceptions are the vertical alignment element malignmark, and entity references.
-(Note, however, that entity references are deprecated in favor of the mchar element in MathML 2.0.)
+Token elements represent individual symbols, names, numbers, labels, etc. In general, tokens can have only characters as content.
+The only exceptions are the vertical alignment element malignmark, mglyph, and entity references.
 Layout schemata build expressions out of parts, and can have only elements as content (except for whitespace, which they ignore).
 There are also a few empty elements used only in conjunction with certain layout schemata.

 All individual 'symbols' in a mathematical expression should be represented by MathML token elements.
 The primary MathML token element types are identifiers (e.g. variables or function names), numbers, and operators (including fences, such as parentheses, and separators, such as commas).
 There are also token elements for representing text or whitespace that has more aesthetic than mathematical significance, and for representing 'string literals' for compatibility with computer algebra systems.
-Note that although a token element represents a single meaningful 'symbol' (name, number, label, mathematical symbol, etcetera), such symbols may be comprised of more than one character.
+Note that although a token element represents a single meaningful 'symbol' (name, number, label, mathematical symbol, etc.), such symbols may be comprised of more than one character.
 For example sin and 24 are represented by the single tokens <mi>sin</mi>